broadinstitute/beehive/README.md

 [Tailwind](https://tailwindcss.com/) is a library of utility CSS classes.
 They have an explanation of why this is [a good idea](https://tailwindcss.com/docs/utility-first) but they're too humble to brag about one of their greatest features: [a documentation site so thorough](https://tailwindcss.com/docs/editor-setup) that we don't all need to memorize CSS or have a thousand tabs open to be able to contribute code to Beehive.

+We use Tailwind as a PostCSS plugin along with a few others to help organize files ([import](https://github.com/postcss/postcss-import) and [import-glob](https://github.com/dimitrinicolas/postcss-import-ext-glob)), improve compatibility ([autoprefixer](https://github.com/postcss/autoprefixer)), and lower load times ([cssnano](https://cssnano.co/)); see [postcss.config.js](./postcss.config.js) for more info.
+Everything in `./styles` ends up in `./app/styles` where [Remix can grab it](https://github.com/dimitrinicolas/postcss-import-ext-glob#example), but working directly with CSS in Beehive is mostly just an escape hatch for when Tailwind can't do something.

 </details>

 The overall architecture of the system is diagrammed [here](https://lucid.app/lucidchart/0b274518-4e5a-449e-b3bc-19714096d5a4/edit?page=0_0#).